Marseilles to keep social media policy despite commissioner’s suggestion to rescind it

 Both Scheib and Commissioner Jim Buckingham voted for rescinding the policy, with Mayor Jim Hollenbeck and commissioners Melissa Small and Bobby Kaminski voting to keep the mandate as is.

 “I can absolutely see his point,” Hollenbeck said.
 “Social media is absolutely a double-edged sword.
 The city uses it to keep people informed as to what’s going on, while other people use it as an attack page.
-We have both extremes … but we have a policy in place, written by those agencies and if there are any situations where the policies need to be defended, they’ll be right there with us.”
+We have both extremes … but we have a policy in place, written by those agencies, and if there are any situations where the policies need to be defended, they’ll be right there with us.”

 The current social media policy was adopted at the height of the controversy regarding the purchase of the old IV Cellular building.
 Scheib said that his honesty in putting forth his opposition to the plan – saying that the funds could be put to better use elsewhere in town – was about transparency and not an effort to undermine the inner workings of the city’s government.

-A portion of the policy states “employees and officials occupy a trusted position in the community and thus their statements have the potential to contravene the policies and performance of the city” and that “it is necessary that employees and officials representing the city be subject to certain reasonable limitation on their speech and expression.”
+A portion of the policy states “employees and officials occupy a trusted position in the community and, thus, their statements have the potential to contravene the policies and performance of the city,” and that “it is necessary that employees and officials representing the city be subject to certain reasonable limitation on their speech and expression.”

-The ordinance also said that prohibited speech includes “speech and expression made pursuant to an official duty tends to compromise or damage the mission, function, reputation or professionalism of the city, its officials or employees.”
+The ordinance also said that prohibited speech includes “speech and expression made pursuant to an official duty [that] tends to compromise or damage the mission, function, reputation or professionalism of the city, its officials or employees.”

 Scheib believes the scope of the policy goes “beyond social media” and seeks to govern “responses to free speech, even if those responses are unintended and even unwelcome.”